rebryant/pgbdd-artifact/README.txt

   checking.

   A lot of stuff gets printed, but the final summary information is saved in a file "chess-results.txt" in the top-level directory.
+See the included file "artifact-documentation.pdf" for more information about the benchmarks and how to interpret the results.

 pigeon: